 - Strengthening adaptation: Embedding resilience into national policies and infrastructure.

-- Transparency and accountability: Tracking and verifying emission reduction commitments.
+- Transparency and accountability: Tracking and verifying emission reduction commitments through the Paris Agreement's enhanced transparency framework.

-- Climate justice: Supporting vulnerable nations and communities through fair compensation mechanisms.
+- Climate justice: Supporting vulnerable nations and communities through fair finance and compensation mechanisms.

 The COP remains the central platform of international climate governance.
-Each conference offers a renewed opportunity for governments, businesses, and civil society to collaborate on solutions, enhance ambition, and drive progress toward a sustainable, low-carbon future.
-Despite persistent challenges, the COP continues to serve as a cornerstone of global climate diplomacy and action.
+Each conference offers a renewed opportunity for governments, businesses and civil society to collaborate on solutions, raise ambition and drive progress toward a sustainable, low-carbon future.
+At Manglai we help companies measure their carbon footprint and prepare their sustainability reporting.
+Discover how Manglai can help you.